mikolajdudzic/blockchain-developer-bootcamp-final-project/README.md

 LaunchpadDeal smart contract is my first take to build my own big launchpad like EthPad or BSCPad.

-It's function is to handle payments during one particular deal.
+It's purpose is to handle payments during one particular deal.
 All raised funds are send to the owner of the conract.

 I wanted to create my own token for payments so I minted pToken.
-To avoid problems with passing You this tokens I just made a short contract which sends 150 units to msg.sender on each transaction.
+To avoid problems with passing You this tokens I just made a short contract which sends 150 units to msg.sender on each transaction. (gey pToken button).

 For now I focused more on the pure logic but in the future I would like to improve UI with features like: status bar, deal info box, account details etc...

+Hope you like it :)

 Thank you!